 This widget is the one place where every non-recurring ticket that is assigned to you can be accounted for and accessed.

 It depends on your operations how many open tickets are manageable at any one time, but in general, less than 20 is the norm.
 If the number is over 20, work with the Service Coordinator to close the 5 oldest tickets today or this week to get the amount down.
-Of course, this assumes you can keep up with the new tickets that are flowing into the Ready to Be Resolved widget.
+Of course, this assumes you can keep up with the new tickets that are flowing into the Ready to Engage widget.

 These are past due, so not much can be done to keep from disappointing the Customer.
-The best thing to do is to keep the number from growing by focusing on the Ready to be Resolved widget and to work with the Service Coordinator to close the 5 most overdue tickets.
+The best thing to do is to keep the number from growing by focusing on the Ready to Engage widget and to work with the Service Coordinator to close the 5 most overdue tickets.

 Critical Customer Requests have a different protocol (SOP) than any other request.
 While an all-hands-on-deck approach is too disruptive to the operation, making sure everyone is aware that a Critical Customer Request has come in goes a long way to expedite service to the Customer.
-Unless you are the designated go-to person for a Critical request, or in a good place with the rest of your responsibilities, continue focusing on the Ready to Be Resolved widget, but be prepared to be disrupted if needed.
+Unless you are the designated go-to person for a Critical request, or in a good place with the rest of your responsibilities, continue focusing on the Ready to Engage widget, but be prepared to be disrupted if needed.

 My Customer Responded to Tickets: